 Meal Planning Lunch / Dinner — Recipe #6

-Salmon is high in omega-3 fatty acids as well as protein, just to mention a few.
+Salmon is high in Omega-3 fatty acids as well as protein, just to mention a couple of major health benefits.
 Additionally, salmon is an easy fish to meal prep since it stores well in an airtight container.

 For this recipe, you’ll need four salmon fillets, which you can use for lunch or dinner.
 I like to pair salmon with brown rice, but you can also make roasted or boiled potatoes or quinoa.
 Add sliced chili, onions and a drizzle of coconut aminos for extra flavoring.